afreediz/AgentPlanck/README.md

 # AgentPlanck

-**Planck** is a A lightweight production ready agentic framework to build your agents.
+**AgentPlanck** is a a lightweight production ready agentic framework to build your agents.

 ---